 - i.
+No priest, chaplain, pastoral worker, healthcare professional or caregiver should ever feel obliged to do or say something that goes against their own conscience.
 Any cooperation in the act of facilitating or administering an assisted death must be excluded in all cases. - ii.
-No priest, chaplain or pastoral worker should ever feel obliged to minister to a person contemplating euthanasia.
-If an individual priest, chaplain or pastoral worker decides that there is a limit to their ability to accompany a person seeking assisted dying, such a decision must be fully respected. - iii.
-In these circumstances, every effort should be made to ensure that provision is made for the person to be accompanied by another.
+If an individual priest, chaplain, pastoral worker, healthcare professional or caregiver decides that there is a limit to their ability to accompany a person seeking assisted dying, such a decision should be fully respected.
+At the same time, they should ensure that provision is made for the person to be accompanied by another. - iii.
+Regarding the eventual funeral, priests and others should ensure that it occurs with deep respect and the involvement of all concerned. - iv.
+Medical practitioners who take a conscientious stand against cooperating in or facilitating assisted death deserve the respect and understanding of their colleagues, and prayerful support of their families and faith communities.